↑ Strategy workshop

 ↑ Campaign visual

-Three of the most established national contractors, one of the largest civil engineering procurement in years and three concurrent bids.
+Three of the most established national contractors, one of the largest civil engineering projects to be procured in years and three concurrent bids.
 Wow.
 We knew the Thames Tideway Tunnel was destined to be a hugely complex and high profile project.

 To be successful, our client needed a unique story to underpin their identity as a Joint Venture and helped get their approach across throughout a 14-month tendering period.
 We considered every communication opportunity from start to finish of the procurement phase and worked closely with them to make the right impact at each.